ATOMSLab/LeanChemicalTheories/README.md

   and hit enter when a question is asked.
 It will live in $HOME/.elan and add a line to $HOME/.profile.

 2. Get `Visual Studio Code`:
-   Next step is getting the lean editor, [Visual Studio Code](https://code.visualstudio.com/).
-The alternative is to use Emacs, and its [lean-mode](https://github.com/leanprover/lean-mode).
+   Next step is getting the lean editor, [VS Code](https://code.visualstudio.com/).

   * Install and launch [VS Code](https://code.visualstudio.com/).
   * Install the `lean' extension (unique name `jroesch.lean`).